Monday, February 18, 2019

 "financial instruments" such that you can sell a buskers fest without them and then sell it again when the buyers realise these aren't included.
 Live and learn dipshits. #chchcitycounciltakenforaride

 Halifax started the free corporate event to support the sponsors game and then consulted with Jimmy in Singapore who made $3000us per performer per corporate freeby in each of his festivals.
-[Ask me how I know sometime, it’s a good story] Jodi was the first to try dipping into our collective hats, it’s now a template.
+[Ask me how I know sometime, it’s a good story] Jodi was the first to try dipping into our collective hats, she had the grace to shelve that notion after a year..
 And on and on.

 Fees interestingly have not increased in over 20 years while it's pretty straightforward to argue that airfares have increased in the same period.
 It’s all about maximising revenue and Street performers are kinda retarded commercially, they have more altruistic focus’s by and large and are lambs to the slaughter to those that make bank on their backs until the model gets exhausted and in Christchurch’s case turns into….
 Well let's talk about Christchurch specifically shall we.